 Knott library offers a number of electronic research resources located on the library’s website.
 Because of licensing restrictions, remote access to databases is limited to registered students, faculty and staff.
 However, remote access to the online catalog is available through the internet.

-Students may request materials from other libraries via interlibrary loan.
+St Mary’s students and faculty may request materials from other libraries via interlibrary loan.
 The service is free, but if the lending library charges a fee, it will be passed on to the patron.
 Patrons should provide as much information (author, title, date of publication) as possible when filling out the online ILL form.
 When requested materials arrive, the staff will notify the patron.
 Materials may be picked up at the Circulation Desk.
 They should be returned directly to a member of the staff with the statement that the items are on interlibrary loan.
 The due date for books on loan is determined by the lending library.